 - You haven’t given users a “next step”: Put yourself in your potential customers’ shoes.
 What questions or concerns do they need you to speak to before they convert?
 Make sure your website is guiding users to find those answers (this is often called a conversion path) and then give them a way to contact you.

 - Your technology is failing: If someone can’t get pages to load in a speedy manner or if your links are broken, they’re not going to wait.
 Period.

 - Your message isn’t compelling: If users aren’t connecting to your company (they don’t get what you do, it’s not in their language, or it’s not a unique message compared to your competitors), then they’re not going to stick around.

 If your visitor numbers are low, then there’s a good chance you need to work on your search engine optimization.
 A key element to SEO nirvana is consistently publishing new, interesting content to your website.
 Each page you add to your website is an opportunity for a search engine ranking, which is going to bring more traffic to your website, which will give you more opportunities for conversions.
 Long story short: adding pages to your site is important to your bottom line.

 Let’s talk about why you’re not updating your website.
 If you’re on a static site or you’ve got a junky content management system, then I can’t blame you for not wanting to update your site.
 But, I will blame you if you don’t do anything about it.
 Now is an excellent time to upgrade to Drupal.
 All of our Drupal websites are easy to update and search engine friendly.
 That includes making sure your URL’s are keyword rich and you’ve got modules installed that let you customize page titles, meta descriptions, and headlines for every page on your website.

-If you’d like to get specific and talk about your website or your brand, feel free to email me or if you’re ready to roll now, request a proposal from Mediacurrent.
+If you’d like to get specific and talk about your website or your brand, feel free to contact us or if you’re ready to roll now, request a proposal from Mediacurrent.
 We’d be delighted to talk about your specific issues with your website and how we can help you address them quickly.